skunnath2020/Big-data-challenge/README.md

 ### Level 1

-* Use the furnished schema to create tables in the RDS database.
+* Used the furnished schema to create tables in the RDS database.

 * Create two separate Google Colab notebooks and **extract** any two datasets from the list at [review dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt), one into each notebook.